 Other services and activities that the resort offers are: babysitting, Segway tours, running club at the weekends, free cheese and wine tasting.

 Kidszone: this area has a room for young children and another one for older ones.
 Also, there is a mirror maze, a mini bowling alley and a tennis table.
-The young children can enjoy the ball pit and the jungle gym, and more.
+Young children can enjoy the ball pit, the jungle gym and more.

 The older ones can explore a giant jungle gym that is designed for 5 to 13 years old.
 There are also games that are coin operated.

 KidzKlub: during school holidays, KidzKlub is a fully supervised activity from 2:30pm to 5:00pm daily, except Public Holidays.